 Hidden Dangers of Compost

 If you have been to any Urban Farmer meetings you have heard me harp on compost and it’s hidden danger.
 What’s the deal with this war on compost?
-Here is a full explanation plus the name of the OMRI certified sources that I have found in the Bay Area, so far.
+Here is the full explanation

 This is a depressing, long post.
 Read it when you are in the right mood.
 I don’t enjoy these bleak topics, but I can’t put a spin on sewer sludge.
 With this warning out of the way, here is the story of compost.

 There is nothing more wholesome than turning your kitchen and garden waste into compost.
 It’s the ultimate Reduce, Reuse, Recycle story.
 Most backyard farmers are not as successful as they’d like to be making compost.
 Keep at it, with time and experience you will improve.
 In fact as you will see in a minute, it is more important than ever that you make as much compost as possible.